Six Signs You're a Victim of Verbal Abuse

-For example, a child who grew up in an environment in which his parents did not control their emotions, will become a verbally aggressive adult because they did not learn how to control their feelings.
+For example, a child who grew up in an environment where his parents didn’t control their emotions, will become verbally aggressive adults because they did not learn how to control their feelings.

 Of course, there are ways to heal and break these circles.
-The recommended thing in this case is to find a specialist to help you deal with the abuse you suffered and give you guidelines to establish healthy relationships.
+The recommended thing, in this case, is to find a specialist.

 Recognizing and accepting that you are a victim of verbal abuse is not something simple.
-Just remember that your well-being depends on the attention you give to the situation you live.
+Just remember that your well-being depends on the attention you give to the situation you live in.

 Before thinking about how people around you will react or any other factor, remember that your main concern should be yourself.